isomerpages/nlb-discovereads/_events/Book Bugs Rescuers (2022)/Updates.md

 ---
 #### 25 November 2023

 Did you really think we’d come to The End?
-You are in for a special treat as the #BookBugs are scuttering to the regional libraries this school holiday!
+You are in for a special treat as the #BookBugs are scuttering to the regional libraries this December! 🐛🐞🐝🐜

 ![Book Bugs Rescuers: The End? information poster from 4 to 30 December 2023](/images/events/bookbugsr/bbrte_poster.png)